 Gemtesa is approved to treat overactive bladder (OAB) in adults.

-Gemtesa works by relaxing the muscle in your bladder that controls your bladder capacity.
+Gemtesa works by relaxing the muscle in your bladder that regulates your bladder capacity.
 This means that more urine can be stored in your bladder before you have to urinate.
 In this way, Gemtesa helps to decrease urinary incontinence, urgency, and frequency.

 How long does it take to work?